Prince Yaroslav the Wise & Golden Gate Kiev

 In 1832 the ruins were excavated and a survey for their conservation was undertaken.
 During the 1970’s an adjacent pavilion was added to provide a museum to the history and construction of the gate and ancient Kiev.
 In 1982, to celebrate 1500th anniversary of Kiev, a large project was implemented to reconstruct the Golden Gate back to its former glory.
 What you see today is a remarkable and unique architectural reconstruction standing as an important icon in Kiev’s stormy history.

+There is a museum inside but to be honest there is not much to see but once inside you can get to to the top to take some pictures.
 Go up to the viewing platform to see stunning views across Volodymyrs'ka and the surrounding area.
 Enter the small museum and climb to the top where you will see a small chapel.
 It is well hidden but nice view over the square.

 You might even spot a small bronze statue of a cat.
 The story behind this is quite cute.
 The cat was called Pantyusha and he used to frequent the Italian restaurant Pantagruel located opposite the statue on the square.
 Sadly the restaurant suffered a fire, and the cat was killed..
 Mourning the loss, friends and customers of the restaurant buried him in the park and as a tribute decided to erect a statue in his memory.